LIFEHUBBER

 Onyx is an AI platform built around self-hostable chat and team knowledge access, with features described in the repository such as RAG, web search, connectors, agent workflows, and support for multiple model providers.

 The project materials present Onyx as a self-hostable AI platform for knowledge access and workflow tooling.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is